 - Worth does not depend on want.
 We contend that human worth does not depend on how much that human being is wanted.
 This is the way the market works and human beings should be above the market.
-We believe that even unwanted unborn child are unworthy of destruction.
-If there is no criminal law on abortion, then the public value of human life will simply depend on whether it is wanted or unwanted.
+We believe that even unwanted unborn children are unworthy of destruction.
+Unborn children who are wanted and chosen are protected in NI law under the offense of child destruction.
+There is however no legal protection for that same child if he or she is unwanted and (un)chosen by the woman who then self induces her own abortion.
+When there is no criminal law on abortion, then the public value of human life will simply depend on whether it is wanted or unwanted.

-- The criminal law has already declared the unborn a human life worth protecting.
-For example, in the case of the murder of a pregnant woman the prosecuted is trailed for a double homicide.
+- Under other legislation the criminal law has already declared the unborn a human life worth protecting.
+For example, in the case of the murder of a pregnant woman the prosecuted is trialed for a double homicide.
 In Northern Ireland, the lives of twin unborn children were acknowledged in criminal proceedings following a bombing.
 Also in Northern Ireland the unborn child has been acknowledged as a legal person for the purposes of a post-mortem following a still birth.
 In some circumstances a child may even sue their parents for injury sustained whilst in utero.

 - Slippery slope.
-The outcome of decriminalisation would be that a woman could have an abortion at any stage of pregnancy up to birth for any reason, without any criminal law boundaries.
+Pro-abortion activists continue to campaign for total or full decriminalisation.
+Their argument for full autonomy demands that a woman should be able to access abortion (within the NHS and not merely have protection from criminal prosecution upon self-inducing her own abortion) at any stage of pregnancy, right up to birth, for any reason and without any criminal law boundaries.
 This would include abortion on the grounds of the baby being the ‘wrong’ sex or completely healthy but just unwanted.

 - Perspective.
-Distressing details of individual cases that are presented by the media are being used to promote a change in the law to allow abortion in any circumstance.
-Our first response must be compassion and support for every woman in these circumstances including those who have made this decision.
+Distressing details of individual cases that are presented by the media were and are used to promote a change in the law to allow abortion in any circumstance.
+Our response must always be one of compassion and support for every woman in these circumstances, including those who have made this decision.
 But our compassion must not lead us to endorse the decriminalisation of abortion and the upending of a law which protects the value of human life for everyone.

-We believe we can do better than abortion was better than decriminalisation.
-That’s why we are actively advocating for world-leading pregnancy care.
+We believe we can do better than abortion; better than decriminalisation.